Rookout/docs/docs/setup-guide.md

 <img src="/img/screenshots/setup_guide_arch.jpg" />

 ### Rookout SDK
-The Rookout SDK is a set of libraries that are configured either as a dependency to your application or as a Java agent.
+The Rookout SDK is a set of libraries that are configured as a dependency to your application.
 It communicates with the Rookout Service and allows Rookout to collect live debug data on demand from your application

 ### Rookout Client
 The Rookout Client is a web-based UI where you have the ability to dynamically debug your application through the setting of non-breaking breakpoints (also known as data collection points).
 All user interactions with Rookout are done from this UI.

 ### Rookout Service
-This is a SaaS service hosted by Rookout which hosts the control plane for managing your Rookout debug sessions as well as the data plane for processing debug data.
+This is a SaaS hosted by Rookout which hosts the control plane for managing your Rookout debug sessions as well as the data plane for processing debug data.

 ### Rookout Data On-Prem (Optional)
 For enterprise customers with data privacy requirements, the data processing components of Rookout can optionally be installed within your network or VPC so that all data processed by Rookout stays locally within your control.
 If interested in finding out how to get started with the enterprise version of Rookout reach out to us by [clicking here](https://www.rookout.com/company/contact).